 In this article, we will see how Windows 10/8/7 treats Prefetch and SuperFetch on Solid-State Drives.
 Yesterday we saw how Windows treats Defragmentation on Solid State Drives.
 Before we start, let me make it clear that it t is not a good idea to disable SuperFetch (Now called SysMain) or Prefetch as it may degrade system performance.
 Leaving these services to their default settings is best.

-SuperFetch, Prefetch & SSD in Windows
+SuperFetch/SysMain, Prefetch & SSD in Windows

-Every time you run an application in your PC, a Prefetch file which contains information about the files loaded by the application is created by Windows operating system.
-The information in the Prefetch file is used for optimizing the loading time of the application in the next time that you run it.
+Every time you run an application in your PC, a Prefetch file that contains information about the files loaded by the application is created by the Windows operating system.
+The information in the Prefetch file is used for optimizing the loading time of the application the next time that you run it.
 SuperFetch attempts to predict which applications you will launch next and preloads all of the necessary data into memory.
 Its prediction algorithm is superior and can predict which next 3 applications you will launch by what time in a day.

-In short SuperFetch and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
-On Solid State Drives they result in unnecessary write operations.
+In short, SuperFetch and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
+On Solid State Drives, they result in unnecessary write operations.

 You will have to restart your computer for the system changes to take effect.